ibrod83/javascript-binary-converter/README.md

 Just pass the object you want to convert, and call the appropriate method.

 ## Usage in Node
-Not all convertion functionality is available in Node, due to natural limitations.
+Not all conversion functionality is available in Node, due to natural limitations.
 For instance, Image conversion is unavailable, because this object simply doesn't exist in Node(same goes for the File object).
 The program will throw an exception in these cases.
+If, for some reason, you need to convert a Blob object(available in Node since version 15) to some other type, import BlobConverter directly, instead of using the generic converter function, which will show incorrect method signatures in this case(some internal limitations).

 ## Examples